 Rules of Procedure

-The main aim of the rules of procedure of the Doctoral Students Convention (DSC) are to establish a system of a representative democracy which simultaneously is flexible, thus offering many opportunities to get involved, accounts for the diversity of doctoral researchers, and is robust enough to make important decisions in a reasonable amount of time.
-The work of DSC rests on three main columns:
+The main aim of the rules of procedure of the Doctoral Convention (DC) are to establish a system of a representative democracy which simultaneously is flexible, thus offering many opportunities to get involved, accounts for the diversity of doctoral researchers, and is robust enough to make important decisions in a reasonable amount of time.
+The work of DC rests on three main columns:

-The doctoral researchers are free to determine the structure and organization of the DSC themselves.
-The first rules of procedure of the DSC in Heidelberg were created by the agDOCs, a working group that was established for this purpose in March 2015, and which consisted of doctoral researchers from almost all faculties of the University.
-On November 26th, 2015, the rules of procedure were accepted by the constitutive assembly of the DSC.
+The doctoral researchers are free to determine the structure and organization of the DC themselves.
+The first rules of procedure of the DC in Heidelberg were created by the agDOCs, a working group that was established for this purpose in March 2015, and which consisted of doctoral researchers from almost all faculties of the University.
+On November 26th, 2015, the rules of procedure were accepted by the constitutive assembly of the DC.